 Gotsis surmises that VR could have a profound impact on the developing brains of young children.
 She explains that the brain is very plastic at young ages, and exposure with improperly fitting devices can affect its functioning.
 Children may not be able to understand how to communicate eyestrain and may even lack the reflexes to remove the devices if they feel cramped wearing them.
 Even worse, they simply might get too engrossed in gaming and overlook the uncomfortableness.

-VR and Vision
+Effect Of VR On Vision

 One of the biggest concerns that parents have pertaining to VR headsets is about its impact on eye sight or vision.
 According to American Academy of Ophthalmology, staring continuously at a VR headset screen (or any digital device for that matter) without breaks may cause eye strain or eye fatigue.
 This is because, when you use VR headset, you tend to blink less than you normally do.
 This can lead to drying out of the front surface of the eyes, resulting in fatigue.